 The setup for the new VPN device will be similar to the setup for the current device and will require changes to your network/firewall settings.
 Your organization will continue to utilize the Connection Management Center (CMC) to move from the current Fortinet® FortiGate® 61E model to a Cisco® C1111 model.
 Additionally, device provisioning will move from Sprint® (now T-Mobile®) to a new vendor.

-Available via FedLine® Home, the CMC is the Federal Reserve Banks’ web-based application that FedLine Advantage End User Authorization Contacts (EUACs) use to place VPN device orders.
+Available via FedLine® Home, the CMC is the Federal Reserve Banks’ web-based application that FedLine Advantage EUACs use to place VPN device orders.
 Please note that a credentialed Technical Contact at your organization can also assist with completing the migration order in the CMC; however, an EUAC must start the order and submit it.

-FedLine Solutions strive to leverage state-of-the-art technology and are designed to deliver the secure and reliable service you expect from the Federal Reserve Banks.
-This project helps ensure that our FedLine Solutions continue to keep pace with evolving industry and security standards.
+FedLine Solutions leverage state-of-the-art technology and are designed to deliver the secure and reliable service you expect from the Federal Reserve Banks.
+These changes will improve resiliency and enable access to the FedNow Service.

 Yes, it is possible to migrate in advance of your planned migration date.
 If you are interested in migrating your VPN device prior to receiving migration communications, a FedLine Advantage EUAC can submit a migration order at any point in time by visiting the CMC.
-Please note that a credentialed Technical Contact at your organization can also assist with completing the migration order in the CMC; however, an EUAC must start the order and submit it.
-If you have questions, please contact the Customer Contact Center for assistance.
 We will make every effort to work with your organization to find a migration time that works best for you.